Skip to main content

 Treatment or prevention of influenza: 1 day with a single dose

-Treatment of influenza: Otherwise healthy adults and children 5 years of age and older
+Treatment and prevention of influenza: Adults and children 5 years of age and older

 Conditions treated by Tamiflu and Xofluza

-Both Tamiflu and Xofluza are used as antiviral treatments for influenza.
+Both Tamiflu and Xofluza were developed as antiviral treatments for influenza.
 They are most effective when given at the first sign of symptoms and within 48 hours after symptoms appear.
+However, Tamiflu may also be recommended in certain hospitalized patients even after 48 hours.
+Xofluza isn’t currently recommended for severe cases during hospitalization.

 Is Tamiflu or Xofluza more effective?